How-to: Riding with Children

 On CTA and Pace, simply ask the bus driver or station attendant for a reduced fare before touching your card to pay when intending to pay a reduced fare for children—they’ll press a button or touch a special card that allows for a reduced fare to be paid from the next Ventra Card (or contactless bankcard or mobile device wallet) to be used at the reader.

-On Metra, you can use the Ventra app to pay child fares—just choose the "student fare" option to buy reduced fare tickets which are also good for children who receive the reduced fare based on their age.
+On Metra, you can use the Ventra App to pay child fares—just choose the "Student Fares K-12" option to buy reduced fare tickets which are also good for children who receive the reduced fare based on their age.

 Children under 7